Aliases for ABHD12 Gene

 GeneCards Summary for ABHD12 Gene

 ABHD12 (Abhydrolase Domain Containing 12) is a Protein Coding gene.
 Diseases associated with ABHD12 include Polyneuropathy, Hearing Loss, Ataxia, Retinitis Pigmentosa, And Cataract and Inherited Retinal Disorder.
-Among its related pathways are Effects of PIP2 hydrolysis and RET signaling.
+Among its related pathways are Signaling by GPCR and RET signaling.
 Gene Ontology (GO) annotations related to this gene include hydrolase activity and acylglycerol lipase activity.
 An important paralog of this gene is ABHD12B.

 UniProtKB/Swiss-Prot Summary for ABHD12 Gene